Import duties from China

 Customs duty is an import tax on goods shipped into the UK from overseas.
 If you buy goods online, in another country, and have them sent to the UK, or send a gift from overseas, you may have to pay customs duty.

-If personal items are sent back to you from overseas, you are not charged, provided that you describe the items as ‘personal belongings on the customs declaration form.
-With imports, customs duty is a percentage of CIF (cost insurance freight) value.
+If personal items are sent back to you from overseas, you are not charged, provided that you describe the items as ‘personal belongings’ on the customs declaration form.
+With imports, customs duty is a percentage of CIF value.

 VAT

-VAT (Value Added Tax) is a sales tax charged on all products bought in the UK at 20% of the total product or shipment value.
+VAT (Value Added Tax) is a sales tax charged on all products bought in the UK.
+The VAT rate is currently 20%.
+This means you can expect to pay 20% of the total product or shipment value as tax.

 Need help with import duties from China?